-While there are ample hotels to stay at in the area, we chose to rent an apartment in Rovinj through Airbnb.
-Ultimately, we wanted to feel immersed in the Old Town of Rovinj while being mindful of our budget and eating most meals in the Airbnb rental.
-The Airbnb we stayed at is no longer available, but there are a lot of good affordable options still available.
+While there are ample hotels to stay at in the area, we chose to rent an apartment in Rovinj through VRBO.
+Ultimately, we wanted to feel immersed in the Old Town of Rovinj while being mindful of our budget and eating a few meals in our VRBO.
+The rental we stayed at is no longer available, but there are a lot of affordable options still available.

 How many days to spend in Rovinj?

-We spent three and a half days in Rovinj and found that to be enough time to get a a glimpse of the main highlights.
+We spent three and a half days in Rovinj and found that to be enough time to get a glimpse of the main highlights.
 Could we have stayed for longer?
 Absolutely.
-Because we knew we would be exploring a lot of Croatia we had to keep our time there short.
+Because we knew we would be exploring a lot of Croatia, we had to keep our time there short.
 If your trip is part of a longer trip through Croatia, three days is enough time to see Rovinj and the surrounding areas.
-If you are planning to only visit Istria, we recommend a longer stay so you can dive deeper into all that this beautiful region of Croatia has to offer.
+If you are planning only to visit Istria, we recommend a longer stay so you can dive deeper into all that this beautiful region of Croatia has to offer.
 We could have easily stayed there for a week and not gotten bored.
-Who am I kidding, we could have stayed there for a month and still found something to explore.
+Who am I kidding?
+We could have stayed there for a month and still found something to explore.

 Best time to go to Rovinj

 The best time to visit Rovinj is the shoulder season of Mid to late September.
 Recovering from peak season in Rovinj (July and August), the crowds will have substantially decreased, prices will be lower, and the weather is still warm enough to where you can swim in the water.
 There’s also the added bonus of being in Rovinj when white truffles will be fresh and in season.
 Late spring is also a wonderful time to visit.